Skip to main content

 8.1.2.
 Metabotropic-induced suppression of inhibition (MSI) or excitation (MSE)

-Metabotropic (by means of a metabolic process) induced suppression of inhibition (MSI) or excitation (MSE) are forms of short-term synaptic plasticity19
+Metabotropic (via a metabolic process) inhibition (MSI) or excitation (MSE) are forms of synaptic short-term plasticity.33

 8.2.
 Long-term plasticity